PHACDataHub/dns/README.md

 - `<zone-reference-name>`: This should be one of the three sub-domains we have.
 That is, one of `phac-aspc-alpha-canada-ca`, `phac-alpha-canada-ca` or `aspc-alpha-canada-ca`.
 - `<name-server1>...<name-server-N>`: Paste the noted NS values from the previous step here.

-After the PR is reviewed and merged, the config connector will provisioning / link the resources.
+After the PR is reviewed and merged, the config connector will provision / link the resources.

 Once done, you can add other types of DNS record sets to your zone with the registered DNS name.